WordPress/gutenberg/packages/element/README.md

 ## Usage

-Let's render a customized greeting into an empty element:
+Let's render a customized greeting into an empty element.

+**Note:** `createRoot` is not introduced until React 18, which will be bundled with WordPress 6.2.
+Therefore it may be necessary to mount your component depending on which version of WordPress (and therefore React) you are currently using.
+This is possible by checking for an undefined import and falling back to the React 17 method of mounting an app using `render`.

 ```html
 <div id="greeting"></div>